Volunteers needed this spring!

 And besides... in just one week the days will start to get longer and there will be more sunshine!!!!
 Ahhh, the power of positive thinking.

 Johni founded Sage Gardeners in 2010.
-She primarily focuses her talents and energy as the executive director, program director, communications, fundraising, and development director, and most importantly, volunteer coordinator.
-She holds both undergraduate and graduate degrees from the University of Denver in environmental science and environmental policy (respectively), a level two Master Gardener certificate, horticultural therapy student, and warm weather seeker.
+She "primarily" focuses her talents and energy as the executive director, program director, communications, fundraising, and development director, and most importantly, volunteer coordinator.
+She holds both an undergraduate and graduate degree from the University of Denver in environmental science and environmental policy (respectively).
+She has a level two Master Gardener certificate (working on the third), studying horticultural therapy and nutrition student, and always a warm weather seeker.